Degrees and Certifications:

 - F. Scott Fitzgerald

-Ms. Arianna Cassar is very excited to be teaching English III and Theater at Chalmette High School.
-Ms. Cassar grew up in St. Bernard Parish and is proud to be a product of the St. Bernard Parish Public School System.
+Ms. Arianna Cassar-Cruice is very excited to be teaching Theater I-IV at Chalmette High School.
+Ms. Cassar-Cruice grew up in St. Bernard Parish and is proud to be a product of the St. Bernard Parish Public School System.
 She believes that it is truly an honor to be teaching in this community and developing its students.
 Ms. Cassar is thrilled to be a part of the time honored system that helped to develop and shape her so much.

-Also to Ms. Cassar’s credit, she is a founding member of The Performing Arts Academy.
+Also to Ms. Cassar-Cruice’s credit, she is a founding member of The Performing Arts Academy.
 This is an elite theatrical program that develops students’ abilities in the Dramatic Arts; this includes acting, music, vocal training, dancing, FX makeup, wiggery and technical theater.
-This is her eleventh year serving as the program’s Artistic Director, Choreographer, Wig and Make-Up Designer.
-This summer marked her fifteenth anniversary with the program.
-Some of her directing highlights include Hamlet, Romeo and Juliet, A Midsummer Night’s Dream, Treasure Island, Peter Pan, Cinderella, Anything Goes, Shrek, the Musical, and Beauty and the Beast.
+This is her fourteenth year serving as the program’s Artistic Director, Choreographer, Wig and Make-Up Designer.
+This summer marked her eighteenth anniversary with the program.
+Some of her directing highlights include Hamlet, A Midsummer Night’s Dream, Treasure Island, Peter Pan, Anything Goes, Shrek, the Musical, Disney’s Beauty and the Beast, Into the Woods, Disney’s The Little Mermaid, and Once Upon a Mattress.
 She is the choreographer and assistant director for CHS Voices: Chalmette High School’s Music Theatre and Vocal Arts Program and also serves as the Flight Choreographer for its Theatrical Flight Training Program affiliated with ZFX Flying Effects.
 In addition to her directing credits, she is a skilled actor and singer.
 She has been a part of the musical theater scene since she was in second grade at Lacoste Elementary.
 Some of her experiences include Wendy in The Performing Arts Academy’s first production of Peter Pan, Valencienne in The Merry Widow, Yvette in CHS Live’s Death on the Nile, Raphael in both the original and encore performances of A Night at the Inn by Tom Dugger, and in the starring role of Anna in The King and I.